ErenKilisli/Portfolio-Website/README.md

   Showcases projects with interactive cards that enlarge on click to provide detailed project information, including the technology stack used.

 - **Contact Section:**
-  Features a contact form with validation, directly sending messages to my email (ierenkilisli@gmail.com).
+  Features a contact form with validation, directly sending messages to my [email](ierenkilisli@gmail.com).

 - **Theme Toggle:**
   Light and dark mode support with a smooth transition and persistent user preference.